ray-project/ray/doc/source/rllib-env.rst

 There are two ways to scale experience collection with Gym environments:

-    1. **Vectorization within a single process:** Though many envs can very achieve high frame rates per core, their throughput is limited in practice by policy evaluation between steps.
+    1. **Vectorization within a single process:** Though many envs can achieve high frame rates per core, their throughput is limited in practice by policy evaluation between steps.
 For example, even small TensorFlow models incur a couple milliseconds of latency to evaluate.
 This can be worked around by creating multiple envs per process and batching policy evaluations across these envs.

       You can configure ``{"num_envs_per_worker": M}`` to have RLlib create ``M`` concurrent environments per worker.
 RLlib auto-vectorizes Gym environments via `VectorEnv.wrap() <https://github.com/ray-project/ray/blob/master/python/ray/rllib/env/vector_env.py>`__.